 Place of the Residency Programme: Adishakti, Laboratory for Arts Research, South-India, Tamil Nadu.

-In co-operation with the University of Music and Performing Arts Graz, the University of Music and Performing Arts Vienna, the University of Applied Arts Vienna and the University of Vienna (Faculty of Philosophy and Education), the art factory baseCollective (Böhler/Granzer) grants 6 residency scholarships for artistic research and arts-based-philosophy at Adishakti in South-India.
-This Call for applications addresses artists and philosophers interested in the cross-over of art and philosophy, both, in theory and in practice.
+In co-operation with the University of Music and Performing Arts Vienna, the University of Applied Arts Vienna and the University of Vienna (Faculty of Philosophy and Education) and the Federal Ministery for Europe, Integration and Foreign Affairs (BMAI), the art factory baseCollective (Böhler/Granzer) grants 6 residency scholarships for artistic research and arts-based-philosophy at Adishakti in South-India.

 Adishakti is situated in a silent campus near Auroville, 8 km away from Puducherry.
 It is one of the most well-known research centres for Arts Research in South-India with an own theatre, a lecture-hall, a dining-hall and comfortable guest-rooms (single occupation).